archernar/cuu/README.md

 accesskeyslist                       -a         List a users access keys

 Policy Commands
-policybyarn-add                      -a -u -t   Attach policy to user by ARN policybyarn-remove                   -a -u -t   Detach policy from user by ARN policybyname-add                     -a -t      Attach local policy to user by policy name
+policyattachtoallusers               -a -t      Attach policy to all users policyattachtouser                   -a -u      Attach policy to user policybyarn-add                      -a -u -t   Attach policy to user by ARN policybyarn-remove                   -a -u -t   Detach policy from user by ARN policybyname-add                     -a -t      Attach local policy to user by policy name